 One of the nice things about Carolina Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The population of Carolina Beach is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.73% of adults in Carolina Beach have a bachelor's degree or even advanced degree.
+The citizens of Carolina Beach are very well educated compared to the average community in the nation: 37.33% of adults in Carolina Beach have a bachelor's degree or even advanced degree.

 The people who call Carolina Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carolina Beach residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Carolina Beach include German, English, Italian, and Scottish.

 The most common language spoken in Carolina Beach is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and French.